Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Dirac Equation for Particle in Static Electric Field,

-System of Dirac equations (\ref{psiprsph}) is symmetric in respect to replacements $\epsilon \to -\epsilon$, $V\to -V$, $\kappa\to -\kappa$, $G\to F$.
+The system of Dirac equations (\ref{psiprsph}) is symmetric in respect to replacements $\epsilon \to -\epsilon$, $V\to -V$, $\kappa\to -\kappa$, $G\to F$.
 Equation describing energy levels does not depend on $G$ and $F$.
-Thereby it is symmetric respectively replacements $\epsilon \to -\epsilon$, $V\to -V$, $\kappa\to -\kappa$.
-In case of the source of a positive charge the electron undergoes attraction.
-In the field of the opposite-sign charge ( $V\to -V$) the electron undergoes repulsion.
-Since in the attractive field there appears the electron energy level going from the upper continuum, in the repulsive field there appears the electron energy level originating from the lower continuum.
-However, since the Dirac equation describes simultaneously electron and positron, if the electron moves in a repulsive field, then positron moves in an attractive one.
-Thereby the electron level going in a repulsive field from the lower continuum can be interpreted as the positron level ($\epsilon\to -\epsilon$, $\kappa\to -\kappa$) going from the upper continuum (now in the field of attraction to the positron).
-It is natural to think that in a weak repulsive field for the electron for small $\zeta$ a deeply bound level with $\epsilon\simeq -m$ should not exist.
-Since such a state nevertheless exists in the full set of solutions of the Dirac equation, it after the replacement $\epsilon\to -\epsilon$, $\kappa\to -\kappa$ should be interpreted as the positron state.
+Thereby, it is symmetric, respectively, replacements $\epsilon \to -\epsilon$, $V\to -V$, $\kappa\to -\kappa$.
+In the case of the source of a positive charge, the electron undergoes attraction.
+In the field of the opposite-sign charge ($V\to -V$), the electron undergoes repulsion.
+Because, in the attractive field, there appears the electron energy level going from the upper continuum, in the repulsive field there appears the electron energy level originating from the lower continuum.
+However, because the Dirac equation simultaneously describes electron and positron, if the electron moves in a repulsive field, then the positron moves in an attractive one.
+Thereby, the electron level moving in a repulsive field from the lower continuum can be interpreted as the positron level ($\epsilon\to -\epsilon$, $\kappa\to -\kappa$) going from the upper continuum (now in the field of attraction to the positron).
+It is natural to think that in a weak repulsive field for the electron for a small $\zeta <0$ a deeply bound level with $\epsilon\simeq -m$ should not exist.
+Because such a state nevertheless exists in the full set of solutions of the Dirac equation, after the replacement $\epsilon\to -\epsilon$, $\kappa\to -\kappa$, it should be interpreted as the positron state.
 This interpretation is confirmed experimentally.
-In the field of a proton there are electron bound states lying near the boundary of the upper continuum but there are no positron states with $\epsilon \simeq -m$.
-Vise versa, in the field of an antiproton there exist positron levels with $\epsilon \simeq m$ but there are no electron levels with $\epsilon \simeq -m$.
-This picture is established also by minimization of the energy in mentioned cases.
-Namely, in the field of a positive charge presence of the bound electron is more energetically favorable compared to presence of the positron.
+In the field of a proton, there are electron bound states lying near the boundary of the upper continuum but there are no positron states with $\epsilon \simeq -m$.
+Vise versa, in the field of an antiproton, there exist positron levels with $\epsilon \simeq m$, but there are no electron levels with $\epsilon \simeq -m$.
+This picture is also established by the minimization of the energy in the mentioned cases.
+Namely, in the field of a positive charge, the presence of the bound electron is more energetically favorable when compared to the presence of the positron.